 A water heater drain valve can leak, but the good news is that this is generally an inexpensive and quick fix for a licensed plumber.
-But a leak from the bottom of the water heater, is not so good news and usually means that the heater needs to be replaced, also by a plumber.
+But a leak from the bottom of the water heater is not so good news and usually means that the heater needs to be replaced by a plumber.

 Water inlet connections can leak if they are loose or faulty.
 And the temperature and pressure relief valve might leak water from too much pressure or if the water becomes too hot.
 A licensed plumber can also help you with any of these water heater scenarios.

 A lot of plumbing runs through most basement walls and ceilings.
-This usually makes it easy to pinpoint if water leaks in the basement are from the foundation or from pipes.
+This usually makes it easy to pinpoint water leaks in the basement area from the foundation or pipes.
 If you find water near any plumbing that runs inside your basement, investigate it further to see if the plumbing pipes are the source of your leak.
 If so, a licensed plumber can help.

-Our HVAC units have lines that drain the condensation from our systems and route it outside so as to not damage our homes with the excess water.
+Our HVAC units have lines that drain the condensation from our systems and route it outside not to damage our homes with the excess water.
 Sometimes these condensation lines can leak, either because they have broken or because they have become blocked.
 And if your condensation line empties too close to your foundation walls, that water can leak into your basement.

 A licensed HVAC technician can help you with anything related to your HVAC system.

 DOOR & WINDOW LEAKS